balderdashy/sails-docs/concepts/ORM/model-settings.md

 | ----------- |:------------------------|:--------------|
 | ((boolean)) | `true`                  | `false`

 This is disabled by default, for performance reasons.
-You can enable it with this model setting, or on a per-query basis using [`.meta({cascade: true})`](https://sailsjs.com/documentation/reference/waterline-orm/queries/meta).
+You can enable it with this model setting, or on a per-query basis using [`.meta({dontUseObjectIds: true})`](https://sailsjs.com/documentation/reference/waterline-orm/queries/meta).